OnixHoque/Python2Cpp/readme.md

 - `g++ -c -fPIC mygraph.cpp -o mygraph.o`
 - `g++ -shared -Wl,-soname,libmygraph.so -o libmygraph.so mygraph.o`

-	Note: The generated shared object file's name should start with *lib*
+	Note: Conventionally, the generated shared object file's name should start with *lib*.

 2. Run `test.py` to check if the graph is being used correctly.
 The `mygraph.py` works as a wrapper for the cpp library.